-13. Councillors will need to monitor and, where appropriate, censor or remove the contributions made by others to their sites.
-Allowing defamatory or offensive statements to remain on a site can become the Councillor's own legal problem as the 'publisher' of the material and could also give rise to Code issues where allowing comments to remain could be seen as condoning or endorsing them.

-- 14. Similarly, 'liking', 'sharing' or 're-tweeting' posts could be seen as an endorsement of them and legally this can be a separate instance of publication, by the Councillor, to which all the legal and Code considerations would apply. - 15.
+- 14. Councillors will need to monitor and, where appropriate, censor or remove the contributions made by others to their sites.
+Allowing defamatory or offensive statements to remain on a site can become the Councillor's own legal problem as the 'publisher' of the material and could also give rise to Code issues where allowing comments to remain could be seen as condoning or endorsing them. - 15.
+Similarly, 'liking', 'sharing' or 're-tweeting' posts could be seen as an endorsement of them and legally this can be a separate instance of publication, by the Councillor, to which all the legal and Code considerations would apply. - 16.
 Beyond that it is generally best to allow disagreement rather than to seek to censor it.
 However, there is no need to respond to everything and unhelpful online arguments should be avoided.
-Be professional, respectful and polite, even (or especially) when corresponding with those who do not return the courtesy. - 16.
+Be professional, respectful and polite, even (or especially) when corresponding with those who do not return the courtesy. - 17.
 Careful use of language is required.
-Sarcasm, irony and ambiguous comments should be avoided. - 17.
-Promptly admit to mistakes. - 18.
-Avoid using social media when you are tired, angry, upset or your judgment may be impaired as something permanently published can't be easily taken back - 19.
+Inappropriate and offensive material should not be published and sarcasm, irony and ambiguous comments should be avoided. - 18.
+Promptly admit to mistakes. - 19.
+Avoid using social media when you are tired, angry, upset or your judgment may be impaired as something permanently published can't be easily taken back - 20.
 Think carefully about who to 'follow' or 'befriend' online.
 Online 'friendships' with council officers should be avoided as they may compromise the appearance of impartial advice.
 It is inadvisable to 'follow' anyone without a good reason some constituents may find it uncomfortable (and see the Human Rights comments above).
-Many Councillors wait to be 'followed' before returning the compliment. - 20.
+Many Councillors wait to be 'followed' before returning the compliment. - 21.
 Always ensure the security of your devices to prevent unauthorised access by third parties who may make inappropriate use of the device.
 You will have signed up to the Acceptable use of IT Policy, so refer to its contents for guidance.